vault27/Foundation/crypto.md

 # Cryptography

+- In mathematics, computer science and physics, a deterministic system is a system in which no randomness is involved in the development of future states of the system.[1]
+A deterministic model will thus always produce the same output from a given starting condition or initial state

 ## Encoding

 Encoding data is a process involving changing data into a new format using a scheme.
 Encoding is a reversible process and data can be encoded to a new format and decoded to its original format.
 Encoding typically involves a publicly available scheme that is easily reversed.
 Encoding data is typically used to ensure the integrity and usability of data and is commonly used when data cannot be transferred in its current format between systems or applications.
 Encoding is not used to protect or secure data because it is easy to reverse.